-Hike and splash 6 miles through Georgia’s Cohutta wilderness – winding and wading through the Jacks River valley to a series of beautiful waterfalls.
+Hike and splash 6 miles on the Jacks River Falls Trail, winding and wading through Georgia's Cohutta Wilderness to a series of beautiful waterfalls.

 The Jacks River Falls Trail stretches over 9 miles through the beautifully rugged and remote Cohutta wilderness in North Georgia, following its namesake river through a lushly green, waterfall-filled river valley.

-The Jacks River Trail departs the Dally Gap trailhead (view maps and driving directions), descending through a mixed deciduous and coniferous forest southwest toward Jacks River.
+The Jacks River Falls Trail departs the Dally Gap trailhead (view maps and driving directions), descending through a mixed deciduous and coniferous forest southwest toward Jacks River.
 Several old growth hemlocks stand trailside, their large trunks towering into the sky over the younger deciduous trees.
 The forest floor is rich, filled with fern, wildflowers and vibrantly colored mushrooms in warmer months.
 The trail hikes past two intersections with the Benton Mackeye Trail, the white-diamond-blazed BMT joining and then veering off from Jacks River Trail.

 The hike crosses a small creek at .9 mile – the first (and easiest) of many crossings on the Jacks River Falls Trail.
 The trail descends toward the junction of Bear Branch and Jacks River, the forest rich with fern, moss and rhododendron.
 The sound of water amplifies through the forest as the trail descends, the rivers rushing over bouldered riverbeds in small waterfall cascades.

-After navigating the river crossing, the Jacks River Trail climbs elevation, ascending through a fracture in a large rock outcrop.
+After navigating the river crossing, the Jacks River Falls Trail climbs elevation, ascending through a fracture in a large rock outcrop.
 The trail descends, Jacks River swinging wide on a meander below the trail on trail left.
 The hike follows the trail through a sharp switchback, descending to meet Jacks River at 3 miles.
-The river valley is filled with scattered boulders and wide, smooth rock outcrops here, Jacks River rushing over the rocky landscape in tumbling whitewater.
+The river valley is filled with scattered boulders and wide, smooth rock outcrops here, Jacks River Falls rushing over the rocky landscape in tumbling whitewater.

 This 6 mile out-and-back hike turns around here, retracing to the trailhead on the Jacks River Trail.
 The trail reaches the parking area and trailhead at Dally Gap at 6 miles, completing the hike.

 34.933417, -84.518650 (N34 56.005 W84 31.119)